TheThunderGuyS/usefulTags/README.md

 These are all of the tags exposed by usefulTags.
 #### `stripIndent`:
-Remove initial indentation from each line in a multi-line string, but keep intentionally larger ones
+Remove initial indentation from each line in a multi-line string, but keep intentionally larger ones (useful deep in callbacks/conditionals to keep indented source looking clean and functional)
 ```js
 const line = stripIndent`
         This